Breast Tenderness: Causes, Diet Tips & Natural Ways to Relieve Breast Pain

 High salt levels contribute to water retention, which may worsen breast swelling and tenderness before menstruation.
 A low-sodium diet helps minimize bloating.

-2. Balanced Diet With Whole Foods
+2. Eat Balanced Diet With Whole Foods

 Eating fresh fruits, vegetables, whole grains, and lean proteins supports hormone balance.
 High-fiber foods may aid estrogen metabolism, which is important in reducing cyclical mastalgia.

-3. Caffeine Moderation
+3. Limit Caffeine

 Some women report improvement after reducing caffeine (tea, coffee, chocolate, cola).
 Though scientific evidence is mixed, the NHS and clinical reviews note that caffeine reduction is safe and may help in sensitive individuals.